-365 Writing Prompts for 8 – 12 Year Old Kids— This exciting new list of 365 prompts will take kids through an entire year of fun, reflective journaling!
+365 Writing Prompt Ideas— This exciting new list of 365 prompts will take kids through an entire year of fun, reflective journaling!
 Throughout the year, kids will enjoy answering imaginative questions about the universe, history, and new possibilities.

 All the kids writing ideas in this series are sorted by month and are a mix of creative, fun, and inspirational writing prompts written especially for young writers.
 For kids who are growing up and learning to express their thoughts, daily journaling provides a safe and open environment for exploration.
 Journaling offers kids the chance to reflect on their lives closely—something that they might not stop to do otherwise.